Tuesday, December 31, 2019

 - Your strategy at events to not have to walk around was to locate a girl we knew that you could approach to ask if she would hold you.

-- In January, you and Joshua were constantly saying, "Hi Miss Maple" to one another because of the book Miss Maple's Seeds when you ate together to crack each other up in the kitchen.
+- In January, you and J were constantly saying, "Hi Miss Maple" to one another because of the book Miss Maple's Seeds when you ate together to crack each other up in the kitchen.

 - You frequently misplaced your stuffed animals as a means of delaying nap time and bedtime, asking with feigned innocence, "Where's my pink bunny?"